ukrmaxim/hangman/README.md

 Quick start
 -
+### Attention!
+For correctly application work, you need install a Ruby gem 'colorize' (https://github.com/fazibear/colorize).
+For gem installation, on command line/terminal, go to the directory, where you unpacked the archive and type in the following commands:

+`bundle install`

-On command line/terminal, go to the directory, where you unpacked the archive and type in the following commands:
+To run the application, on command line/terminal, go to the directory, where you unpacked the archive and type in the following commands:

-`ruby hangman.rb`
+`bundle exec ruby main.rb`

 Rules of the game
 -